 Joseph Martinez, PT, DPT is the 2013-2014 HSS Hand Therapy Fellow.
-Carol Page, PT, DPT, CHT is Manager of Strategic Improvement for the Rehabilitation Department and directs the fellowship program.
-Questions about the program can be directed to Carol at email@example.com.
+Carol Page, PT, DPT, CHT is Senior Director at HSS Rehabilitation and directs the fellowship program.
+Questions about the program can be directed to Carol at firstname.lastname@example.org.

 Carol: Tell us a little about your background and why you became a physical therapist.